Malcolm Gladwell Blink Pdf Free Download

 Blink's content is easily summarized.
 First impressions are often more accurate than conclusions arrived at after much study and analysis.
 Be careful, though, because first impressions can be troublesome because of people's prejudices.
 Got it in 254 pages.
 He does come up with an interesting term, "thin slicing", to describe the process of taking in a first impression.
 Maybe learning that term made reading the whole book worthwhile.
 Maybe.

-But then he goes on to show how our unconscious mind can also be very prejudiced.
+...moreBut then he goes on to show how our unconscious mind can also be very prejudiced.
 Tall men

-But then he goes on to show how our unconscious mind can also be very prejudiced.
+Malcolm Gladwell engagingly writes about how decisions made in a blink--snap judgments--can be very good.
+A series of entertaining anecdotes and psychological studies show that first impressions can be good in some cases, especially in areas where people have experience.
+He also writes about experts who analyze facial expressions, and how autistic people have trouble making certain types of judgment calls.But then he goes on to show how our unconscious mind can also be very prejudiced.
 Tall men are more likely to become CEOs than short men.
 Using Warren Harding as an example, he shows that people may vote for a political candidate because they look presidential.
 Women are less likely to be offered positions in some orchestras unless the auditions are held with the competitors behind a screen, so they are just evaluated on their playing ability.
 He also includes stories about police officers making snap judgments, and the judicial system handing out longer sentences to minorities.

 There were some examples that supported decisions made quickly by the subconscious level, and other examples that showed certain decisions were better when we slowed down and consciously gave things a little more thought.
 Experience played a big part in having good judgment making quick decisions.
 Gladwell does not get into how the brain works in making decisions.
 The book is interesting and entertaining, but it raises as many questions as it answers.
 3.5 stars.

-But I love this book for totally different reasons.
+...moreBut I love this book for totally different reasons.
 Firstly, I love case studies with interesting results written by someone who can write in a way you will find the whole experience exhilarating.
-Secondly, this guy deserves a five star because he is making less known but th
+Secondly, this guy deserves a five star because he is making less known but th From any psychologist's point of view, this book is full of contradicting psychological facts.
+Even as a general reader, I find this book says a lot of things but does not actually tell you what it actually wants to address.

 But I love this book for totally different reasons.
 Firstly, I love case studies with interesting results written by someone who can write in a way you will find the whole experience exhilarating.
 Secondly, this guy deserves a five star because he is making less known but thought-provoking scientific studies to a much wider audience.
 Thirdly, nowhere it is mentioned in the title it is a book which teaches you how to think without thinking so it is completely understandable why it shows us both the advantages and disadvantages of snap decision making and it completely leaves to the reader to decide when to do what.
 Finally, I love non-fiction which uses a lot of anecdotes to state a fact rather just directly stating the fact it wants to address.